blackbird38/tour-of-heroes-app/steps.md

  A Subject is both a source of observable values and an Observable itself.
 You can subscribe to a Subject as you would any Observable.

  You can also push values into that Observable by calling its next(value) method as the search() method does.

+Summary
+* added the necessary dependencies to use HTTP in the app.
+* refactored HeroService to load heroes from a web API.
+* extended HeroService to support post(), put(), and delete() methods.
+* updated the components to allow adding, editing, and deleting of heroes.
+* configured an in-memory web API.
+* learned how to use observables.